Due to the Covid-19, all trips are on hold.

-The Haiti Plunge Inc. sends eight teams to Haiti annually.
-Seventy percent of every team are students, who are responsible for raising all the funds necessary to participate ($1,650).
+The Haiti Plunge Inc. sends multiple teams to Haiti annually.
+Seventy percent of every team are students, who are responsible for raising all the funds necessary to participate ($1,700).
 They are assisted by Haiti Plunge staff, medical personnel and various professionals or skilled workers who will teach the population.
 (Note: age 18-26 is Young Adult)

 Adults may participate on any team if there is available space.

 *For the March Teams, HPI has partnered with MCLA and the Elms College for alternative spring break trips.
 If you are not a student at either of these colleges, and would like to attend, please contact HPI.
 We are accepting applications for these teams as long as space allows it.